UPDATE- THE TIPS FOR DARTMOUTH TUCK’S 2012 MBA APPLICATION ARE NOW AVAILABLE ONLINE. PLEASE POST QUESTIONS OR COMMENTS TO THE NEW POST.

 1. Why is an MBA a critical next step toward your short- and long-term career goals?
 Why is Tuck the best MBA program for you?
 (If you are applying for a joint or dual degree, please explain how the additional degree will contribute to those goals.)

-This question is also a repeat and reflects the importance Tuck, like many MBA programs, places on leadership..
+This question reflects the importance Tuck, like many MBA programs, places on leadership.

 Have you inspired a troubled teen to apply himself academically?
 Have you chaired a fund raiser that raised a record amount of money?
 Have you captained a sports team that led your intra-mural or company league?
 Have you been a team lead on a project that came in early and under budget?
 Are you head of a sales team?
 These could all be examples of leadership.
 How did you inspire your teammates to achieve?
-Answer all elements in the question — despite and within the 500-word limit.
+What did you learn from the experience.

 4. Tuck seeks candidates of various backgrounds who can bring new perspectives to our community.
 How will your unique personal history, values, and/or life experiences contribute to the culture at Tuck?